ckovey/sublime-whitespace-coloring/README.md

+*Project no longer maintained*

+This project was for ST2.
+It appears ST3 has changed to http://www.sublimetext.com/docs/3/syntax.html for syntax definitions so you may not need to edit the built in language definitions anymore, yay!

+License: WTFPL

+Old readme below:

 Sublime Whitespace Coloring
 ===========================
 This is based on the advice from facelessuser & nick on the [Sublime Forums][1] and will give you greater control over the look of your whitespace.